 You can also find volunteer opportunities through the Mile High United Way volunteer events page.

 The City and County of Denver works with a wide variety of service providers throughout the community who assist people who are experiencing homelessness or are at risk of becoming homeless to provide needed resources.
 Download the Denver Shelters and Services Resource Guide to share with your network.
+You can also download our Housing Resource Guide here.

 Many people feel compelled to help when they see someone who is homeless or panhandling on the streets.
 Often times, people give a dollar and wonder where that money might go.
 Most hope that it helps someone who is experiencing homelessness.
 Many think it’s the only way to help, but there are programs in place to help you Give a Better Way and know exactly how your donation is helping the homeless.